AndiKod/sherpa/readme.md

 The quick list of available commands is in /docs/commands.
 Use the `?` s-command to read them in the terminal.

+### The s Dashboard

+At any moment, press just `s` and get:

+- An ASCII Art tile (maybe alternate ones later)
+- Date, Hour, Greeting in random languages
+- The list of your uncompleted Todos
+- Status of tour Git repo, if you have work to save
+- The author/name of the actual Git remote origin
+- Your actual "climbing" Route paths (root, src, content)

+Sections of this screen could be customised in the future.
+With simple bash commands, you could create your own widgets or "s commands", as I'm looking into ways to simplify the process.

+### Quick Edits

+- Edit bin/s with Vim or Nano to configure or tweak your sh:erpa
+- Edit .bashrc in the $defEditor
+- Edit vimrc or nvim's init (next)

+### Going Places

+Aliases changing the actual working directory, and "Go to:"

+- root: From where we use Git inside our project
+- src: If using sh:erpa with a JamStack framework, you got it
+- content: Where all your actual .md content pages are
+- sherpa: The sherpa folder with the Templates, the Docs, bin/s
+- dotDir: Config folder, data files, registers ...

+New custom aliases could be soon added via the config file.

+### List Things

+- Short commands to list in tree form the content of: root, content, sherpa, dotDir, templates, docs, data, registers

 ### Routes

 - Create new named route (sets of default paths)